BSPEC/project_template/README.md

 # Project Template
 Project Template is meant to allow you to have a project src, dist and deployments (with versions).
-It is meant to be used with the deployment_templates
+It is meant to be used with the [BSPEC Deployment Templates](https://github.com/BSPEC/deployment_templates)

 ## Requirements